ceresgalax/CeresAudio/README.md

 in your render func to output mixed audio.

 # Using CeresAudio in your .NET project.
-Currently, the best way to use CeresAudio in a .NET project is to clone this repository as a git submodule or copy the CeresAudio source files into your project, and include the CeresAudio .csproj in your solution.
+Currently, the best way to use CeresAudio is to clone this repository as a git submodule or copy the CeresAudio source files into your project, and then include the CeresAudio .csproj in your solution.

 When including CeresAudio this way, you will need to have `cmake` installed so that the native code can be compiled.

 In the future, I would like to maintain NuGet packages with the native code included.
-This would make CeresAudio very easy to integrate into .NET projects.

 # FAQ

-**Q: Why not implement c# bindings for the audio callback and just pause the garbage collector during the callback?**
+**Q: Why not implement C# bindings for the Cubeb audio callback and just pause the garbage collector during the callback?**

 A: I attempted this at first, but interop between native and .NET was still very expensive.
 I was also not able to find a bulletproof way to prevent garbage collection from occuring.
 Note that this may be improved in newer versions of the .NET runtime.
-However, having as little latency as possible is still the goal for the cubeb audio callback, so keeping the audio callback outside of .NET keeps this callback function as performant as possible.
+However, having as little latency as possible is ideal for the cubeb audio callback, so keeping the audio callback outside of .NET keeps this callback function as performant as possible.